liyu1981/golang_device_metrics/README.md

 3.  **Business Logic**: The `pkg/iot` layer processes the incoming data, applies business rules (e.g., checking thresholds), and generates alerts if necessary.
 4.  **Data Persistence**: Processed data (metrics, configurations, alerts) is stored in the database via the `pkg/db` layer.
 5.  **Data Retrieval**: Clients can query the service via gRPC or HTTP to retrieve device configurations, alerts, or other relevant information.

-### Scalability and Extensibility

-The modular design allows for independent development and scaling of different components.
-The clear separation of concerns (e.g., `db`, `grpc`, `http`, `iot`) makes it easier to introduce new features, integrate with different databases, or add new communication protocols in the future.